Compare ETS

 Borrowing is not allowed.

 The use of offsets is allowed.
+However, beginning in 2027, RGGI offset allowances will no longer be awarded.

-53,506 offset allowances have been awardedduring RGGI’s time of operation, all of which were from a 2017 landfill methane capture and destruction project.
+53,506 offset allowances have been awarded during RGGI’s time of operation, all of which were from a 2017 landfill methane capture and destruction project.

 QUALITATIVE LIMIT: Currently, the program allows offset credits from three offset types located in RGGI states: